Highlights of South Africa

 Day 5 is spent at leisure.
 You could spend the day relaxing at the hotel, or head back to Kruger National Park to embark on a further game drive (payable locally).

 On Day 7 you travel through the Zulu war area of South Africa today, visiting Rorke's Drift with a specialist guide.
 Rorke's Drift is the site of the famous battle of 1879, in which 139 British troops faced the might of 4,500 Zulu warriors and won, an epic struggle which was immortalised on screen in the 1964 film, Zulu.
-You spend a night at a local hotel here, dining together this evening
+You spend a night at a local hotel here, dining together this evening.

 On Day 9 you enjoy a scenic cruise on the azure waters of the Knysna Lagoon to the Knysna Heads, a pair of dramatic sandstone cliffs that separate the lagoon from the ocean beyond.
-Enjoy some time at leisure before returning to your hotel in George.
+Enjoy some time at leisure before returning to your hotel.
 Knysna is set on the stunning Garden Route, a 190 mile long stretch of the south-west coast, named after the verdant scenery it cuts through.
 Knysna itself is the perfect place to pause when travelling along the Garden Route, with a wide variety of shops, markets, restaurants and bistros.
 Fresh seafood is in abundance here, and sampling the famous Knysna Oysters is a must for visitors to the area.